ThePrimeagen/ts-rust-zig-deez/clj/README.md

   - [ ] add |> for chaining functions just like clojure -> macro.
   - [ ] add support for structs
   - [ ] add support for comments
+  - [ ] add index expressions for strings